tendermint/tendermint/docs/architecture/adr-076-combine-spec-repo.md

 ## Decision

 The specification repository will be merged back into the Tendermint core repository.

-Stakeholders including representatives from the maintainers of the spec, the Go implementation, and the Tendermint Rust library, agreed to merge the repositories in the Tendermint core dev meeting on 27 January 2022.
+Stakeholders including representatives from the maintainers of the spec, the Go implementation, and the Tendermint Rust library, agreed to merge the repositories in the Tendermint core dev meeting on 27 January 2022, including @williambanfield @cmwaters @creachadair and
+@thanethomson.

 ## Alternative Approaches